ESO Necromancer Tank Guide

 (Optional)

-This is the Stamina morph and generally wouldn’t be used.
-It does offer a potential group buff with Off Balance, but this is only something worth considering if the damage dealers in your group are using the Exploiter Champion Point passive, otherwise it’s not worth using it.
+This is the Stamina morph and is generally not used.
+It offers a potential group buff with Off Balance, but it’s only worth considering if your damage dealers use the Exploiter Champion Point passive.
+Otherwise, it’s not worth using.

 Beckoning Armor → Morph of Bone Armor